- The ST segment is the flat, isoelectric section of the ECG between the end of the S wave (the J point) and the beginning of the T wave.

 Left Bundle Branch Block

 In left bundle branch block, the ST segments and T waves show “appropriate discordance” — i.e. they are directed opposite to the main vector of the QRS complex.
-This produces ST elevation with upright T waves in leads with a negative QRS complex (dominant S wave), while producing ST depression and T wave inversion in leads with a positive QRS complex (dominant R wave).
+This produces ST elevation and upright T waves in leads with a negative QRS complex (dominant S wave), while producing ST depression and T wave inversion in leads with a positive QRS complex (dominant R wave).

 Click here to find out more about left bundle branch block.